tylerjhevia/SWAPIbox/README.md

 We spent three days building an app that displays data retrieved from the [Star Wars API](https://swapi.co/).
 The project was bootsrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses Enzyme for testing.

+### Installation

+After cloning this repo, install the required dependencies with `npm install`.